 - Career exploration involves Campus Day explorations of UBC courses, UBC mentorship and peer mentoring.

-The teachers are: Ms. Amy Safarik (English, Civics, Literature), Mr Dean Sheardown (Recreation, Mathematics, History), Dr. Ludmila Shepelev (Physics, Psychology), Mr David Wilkie (Recreation, Chemistry, Biology), Dr Michael Griffin (Philosophy) and Dr. Lauchie MacDonald (AB Calculus).
+The teachers are: Ms. Amy Safarik (English, Civics, Literature), Mr. Dean Sheardown (Recreation, Mathematics, History), Dr. Ludmila Shepelev (Year Two Physics, Psychology), Mr. Graham Hooton (Recreation, Chemistry, Biology, Year One Physics), Dr. Michael Griffin (Philosophy), and Dr. Lauchie MacDonald (AB Calculus).

 Yes.
 Students of the Program are encouraged to partake in several educational field trips or events over the course of two years.
 Traditionally, students will have a camping experience at the beginning of every school year, as well as a trip to the Bamfield Marine Sciences Centre on Vancouver Island and an international tour in Europe, which are funded by the PAC and by individual students’ families.
 However, students experiencing financial difficulties will not be denied these enriching opportunities, and can receive monetary support from the Vancouver School Board.